szib/GymApp-frontend/README.md

     <li>See a picture of themselves on the homepage, also a smaller constant version in the top right.</li>
     <li>Full auth, authentication and authorisation. </li>
     <li>A BMI calculation, and a message describing what range it is in.
 Given that both a height and weight are entered.</li>
+    <li>See how many pounds to gain or lose to move BMI categories.</li>
     <li>A bodyweight graph, showing thier weight over time.
 Chronologically ordered so weights can be enetered whenever.</li>
     <li>A modal that lists 5 great exercises for body parts.
 I.e. chest/back/legs </li>
 </ul>